Free extreme points span generalized free spectrahedra given by compact coefficients: Introduction

 \subsection{Related works}

 The study of extreme points of matrix convex sets goes back Arveson who, (in the language of completely positive maps on operator systems) conjectured that if one extends to infinite dimensional levels, then infinite dimensional free extreme points span \cite{A69,A72}.
 This infinite dimensional question was studied by a number of authors \cite{Ham79,Agl88,MS98,DM05,A08,KLS14,Pas22} until it was finally settled in 2015 by Davidson and Kennedy \cite{DK15}.
+Work on extreme points in this setting has since continued, e.g., see \cite{DK19} which develops Choquet theory for the infinite dimensional analog of matrix convex sets.

 Matrix convexity is also closely related to the rapidly growing area of free analysis \cite{BGM06,Pop06,dOHMP09,Voi10,KVV14,AM15,AJP20,JMS21}.
 Here the goal is to extend classical geometric and function theoretic results to the noncommutative setting where one considers functions whose inputs are $g$-tuples of matrices or operators.
 This study was largely pushed by Voiculescu's introduction of free probability which has since been used to great effect in random matrix theory \cite{Voi91,MS17}.
 Other closely related topics include noncommutative optimization \cite{DLTW08,PNA10,BKP16,MBM21,WM21} and quantum information and games \cite{BN18,BJN22,GLL19,CDN20,PR21}.